averypaulsand/utility-scripts/README.md

 Simple bash and python scripts for improving digital life

 ## chrome-interface
 Provides google search functionailty from the command line using a bash script.
-Stores user-supplied frequently visited sites for quicker deployment
+Stores user-supplied frequently visited sites for quicker queries

 ## download-manager
 Python script to cleanup commonly occuring file types in Downloads.
 Unzips .zip files and moves them to user-specified folders for storage and does cleanup of extracted .zip and .dmg files